Richard Hatfield

-Richard Bennett Hatfield PC ONB (April 9, 1931 – April 26, 1991) was a New Brunswick politician and the longest serving premier of New Brunswick from 1970 to 1987.
+Richard Bennett Hatfield PC ONB (April 9, 1931 – April 26, 1991) was a Canadian politician who served as the premier of New Brunswick from 1970 to 1987.
+He was the longest-serving premier in New Brunswick history.

 Early life

 The youngest of five children of Heber Hatfield and Dora Robinson, Richard was brought up with politics in the household.
 His father, already a well known potato shipper, was Hartland's mayor when he was born.
 In 1938, at 7 years old, his father brought him to the Conservative Party of Canada leadership convention in Winnipeg where he met his namesake, R. B. Bennett.
 In 1940 Heber was elected Victoria-Carleton county Conservative Member of Parliament and served until his death due to cancer in 1952.
-Young Richard spent a lot of time in Ottawa even getting to know John Diefenbaker and his first wife Edna.
+Young Richard spent a lot of time in Ottawa, even getting to know John Diefenbaker and his first wife Edna.

-After graduating from high school in 1948 in his home town Hartland, Hatfield attended Acadia University for four years majoring in chemistry and English where he became a member of the Sigma Chi Fraternity.
+After graduating from high school in 1948 in his home town Hartland, Hatfield attended Acadia University for four years, majoring in chemistry and English, and became a member of the Sigma Chi fraternity.
 He also got involved in drama, an experience that seemed to have the most lasting impact of any during his years at Acadia.
 "That was extremely valuable" he said.
 "It would benefit every politician to have a bit of theatre training... too many politicians get caught up using big words to impress, but don't know how to project feelings."
 After Acadia, he attended Dalhousie University to become a doctor but after a year he turned to law.
 He graduated Dalhousie Law School in 1956.